Stuart E. Eizenstat: Career

-He has served as the United States Ambassador to the European Union from 1993 to 1996 and as co-chairman of the European-American Business Council (EABC).
+He served as the United States Ambassador to the European Union from 1993 to 1996 and as co-chairman of the European-American Business Council (EABC).
 Additionally, he is a member of the Board of Advisors of the Global Panel Foundation.

 Eizenstat led the U.S. delegation at the Third Conference of the Parties in Kyoto, Japan, which concluded by adopting the Kyoto Protocol and military exemptions to emissions controls.

 In 2008, the Ambassador Stuart E. Eizenstat Distinguished Professorship in Jewish history and culture was endowed in Eizenstat's honor at the University of North Carolina at Chapel Hill.
 For his work he has received the Courage and Conscience Award from the Government of Israel, the Knight Commander's Cross (Badge and Star) of the Order of Merit of the Federal Republic of Germany, the French Legion of Honor from the Government of France, and the International Advocate for Peace Award from the Cardozo Journal of Conflict Resolution.

 Eizenstat is also a member of the Atlantic Council's Board of Directors.

 On January 9, Eizenstat gave a eulogy for Carter upon the event of his 2025 state funeral.
 His stated purpose was to dispel the myth that Carter was an unsuccessful president but was successful in the years of his post-presidency.